storacha/ipfs-car/README.md

 const { root, out } = await pack({
   input: [new Uint8Array([21, 31, 41])],
   blockstore: new MemoryBlockStore(),
-  wrapWithDirectory: true // Wraps input into a directory.
-Defaults to `true`
+  wrapWithDirectory: false // Wraps inputs with paths into a directory.
+Defaults to `false`
   maxChunkSize: 262144 // The maximum block size in bytes.
 Defaults to `262144`.
 Max safe value is < 1048576 (1MiB)
 })